The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Are stochastic models of complex phenomena distinguishable ?

 where, $x^{(j)}_{t_i}$ denotes the $i^{\text{th}}$ measured relative abundance of species $j$, where $i = 1, \dots, M$ and $j = 1, \dots, N$.
 This construction generates a single time series with $M' =N \, M$ points, obtained from the $N$ original time series of $M$ points each.
 This separation of temporal scales allows us to factor the full likelihood of the concatenated dataset into a product of correlated transitions within each species' time series and independent stationary transitions between them:

 where $j$ indexes the species (or time series), and $i$ indexes time.
 In Eq.~\eqref{eq:likelihood_neutral_BCI}, $\rho(\cdot)$ and $\rho_{t,t+\Delta t}(\cdot\mid \cdot)$ corresponds to the stationary distribution [Eq.~\eqref{eq:st_distrib}] and the propagator respectively.
 In Fig.\ref{fig:data}h, we evaluate Eq.\eqref{eq:likelihood_neutral_BCI} for the OU, EN, and DE models as we sequentially add single-species time series to the merged neutral time series.
 The likelihoods of the EN and DE models consistently exceed those of the OU model, indicating that EN and DE dynamics were more likely to have generated the observed data.
 Ruling out the OU model highlights the multiplicative nature of the dynamics and is consistent with the fact that this model lacks a microscopic biological interpretation, although it can effectively describe population dynamics near equilibrium~\cite{Ross2006}.
-While the EN and DE models yield similar likelihoods in the low-data regime, as more data become available, the DE model shows a clear advantage: its log-likelihood exceeds that of the EN model, indicating that model selection increasingly favors demographic fluctuations.
+While the EN and DE models yield similar likelihoods in the low-data regime, as more data become available the DE model becomes statistically distinguishable: its log-likelihood exceeds that of the EN model by a gap larger than the typical magnitude of likelihood fluctuations, indicating that model selection increasingly favors demographic fluctuations.